alektron/imgui-odin-backends/README.md

 It is written with simplicity in mind, so even if not used directly, it can serve as a starting point to implement your own backends.

 ## Features
-Currently only Windows is supported as a platform with DirectX for rendering.
+Supported platforms so far:
+- Windows

+Supported renderers:
+- DirectX
+- Software rasterizer (experimental)

 The ImGui backend logic itself is neatly separated from platform and renderer with a thin abstraction layer and consists of only roughly ~250 LOC (minus some boilerplate to translate keyboard keys).

 Implementing e.g. an OpenGL backend should be fairly trivial.
 As for the platform layer, I only have experience with Windows, so I can't tell how robust the abstraction is for other platforms.
 But it is simple enough that it should be very easily adjustable.